gabriel-kwesie/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using the end user login information (Karen@gmail.com) (Karen) when creating a ticket Ticket used: accounting department needs an Adobe upgrade, broken General inquiry/ other
+Using the end-user login information when creating a ticket > The accounting department needs an Adobe upgrade/broken > General inquiry/other >
 Fill in the issue summary and give information on the issue
 </p>
 <br />